chpoit/utsushis-charm/README.md

 - Running:
   - `source env/bin/activate` (if you use a virtual env)

-# Extra command line options
+# Extra command-line options
-If you run from source, or call the executable from the terminal you can make use of the following flags/arguments to achieve different functionality
+If you run from source, or call the executable from the terminal you can make use of the following flags/arguments to achieve different functionality.

 - `-h` or ` --help`: Shows arguments
 - `--thirdparty`: Shows 3rd party licenses